almero-digital-marketing/mikser-docs/layouts.md

 ```

 This will set the layout for all documents inside `/posts` folder to `/post.jade` and `/shop/items.swig` to all documents inside `/items` folder.

+### Importing meta data from external file
+Both documents and layouts can have their meta data taken from another file.
+By convention the meta data file has to be inside the same folder and with the same name as the layout or the document itself but with different extension like `.yml`, `.json`, `.toml` or any other meta data format supported by Mikser.